MayFu2025/unit1_project/README.md

 I will be making the digital ledger using Python.
 First, the readability of Python's due to its simple syntax makes maintenance and updates to the ledger easy, and minimal-cost.
 The reusability of code in Python would make the creation of new, but similar or improved functions efficient.
 Secondly, Python’s support of modules, packages, and libraries help simplify complicated functions that can be useful in achieving a desirable ledger for the client.
 Some examples include datetime to record the date of transactions, csv to store these transactions in a database, pandas to analyze data, and maskpass to hide password inputs in the terminal. (“What is Python?
 Executive Summary”, python.org, https://www.python.org/doc/essays/blurb/)

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).
-(Pre-determined success criteria)
 2. The electronic ledger display the basic description of the cyrptocurrency selected.
-(Pre-determined success criteria)
 3. The electronic ledger allows to enter, withdraw and record transactions.
-(Pre-determined success criteria)
 4. The electronic ledger can display statistics such as profit, total spendings, total earnings, and balance.
 5. The electronic ledger organizes transactions based on categories such as "Expenses," "Food," "Clothes," etc.
 6. The electronic ledger can display all transactions made in a specified month of a specified year.